 The impacts to the resident Canada geese in the park are expected to range from short-term to long-term and from negligible to major and adverse, depending upon the selected alternative.
-Alternatives A and E have an overall negligible impact on the resident Canada geese in the park because no lethal reduction strategies are proposed and there would be no observable or measurable impacts to the population of resident Canada geese within the park or to the Maryland, DC, or Atlantic Flyway resident Canada goose populations.
-Alternative B proposes more intense management techniques, and therefore, has a long-term moderate to major adverse impact on the resident Canada goose in the park because the population would be lethally reduced and maintained at a lower level than current numbers throughout the life of the plan/EIS.
-Impacts to the population of resident Canada geese within the park would be detectable, and these impacts would be perceptible at the Maryland or DC resident Canada goose population level but not at the Atlantic Flyway resident Canada goose population levels.
+Alternatives A and E have an overall negligible impact on the resident Canada geese in the park because no lethal reduction strategies are proposed and there would be no observable or measurable impacts to the population of resident Canada geese within the park or to the local (Maryland, or DC) or regional (Atlantic Flyway) resident Canada goose populations.
+Alternative B (preferred alternative) proposes more intense management techniques, and therefore, has a long-term moderate to major adverse impact on the resident Canada geese in the park because the population would be lethally reduced and maintained at a lower level than current numbers throughout the life of the plan/EIS.
+Impacts to the population of resident Canada geese within the park would be detectable, and these impacts would be perceptible at the local (Maryland or DC) resident Canada goose population level but not at the coastal route of the Atlantic Flyway resident Canada goose population level.
+Even though a percentage of the resident Canada goose population would be removed from the park as a result of alternative B (preferred alternative), alternative C, and alternative D, some resident Canada geese would remain in the park, including both resident and migratory geese.
 Alternative C would have long-term minor to moderate adverse impact on the resident Canada goose in the park because the population would be lethally reduced and maintained at a lower level than current numbers throughout the life of the plan/EIS.
-Impacts to the population of resident Canada geese within the park would be detectable, but these impacts would not be perceptible at the Maryland, DC, or at the Atlantic Flyway resident Canada goose population levels.
-Alternative D would have a short-term major adverse impact on resident Canada geese in the park due to a one-time, lethal population reduction could occur but would not be maintained over the long-term.
-An overall, negligible impact on the resident Canada goose population would also occur because there would be no observable or measurable impacts to the population of resident Canada geese within the park or to the Maryland, DC, or Atlantic Flyway resident Canada goose populations.
+Impacts to the population of resident Canada geese within the park would be detectable, but these impacts would not be perceptible at the local or regional (Maryland, DC, or at the Atlantic Flyway) resident Canada goose population levels.
+Alternative D would have a short-term major adverse impact on resident Canada geese in the park due to a one-time, lethal population reduction; however, an overall, negligible impact on the resident Canada goose population would also occur under alternative D because there would be no observable or measurable impacts to the population of resident Canada geese within the park or to the local (Maryland, DC) or regional (Atlantic Flyway) resident Canada goose populations.
+Alternative E would have a negligible impact on the resident Canada goose population within the park because no lethal population reduction strategies would occur.